noelex/RabbitRPC/samples/HelloWorld/README.md

 }
 ```
 ## Running the Example
 To run the example, you'll need a working RabbitMQ server instance.
-You can deploy one by installing RabbitMQ yourself or run one in Docker (recommended).
+You can install one by using RabbitMQ installer or Docker (recommended).

 Now start a server and a client, enter something in the client and see whether the `ChatService` works as expected.